The implementation of the Common Lisp Condition System in C#

 Console output:

-5. Using HandlerBind function with a restart.
+the - Using HandlerBind function with a restart.

 DivRestart sets the restart with the name "ReturnValue", which, when activated, simply returns the value passed to it via parameter(param).
 Body RestartCase causes DivError described in the previous example.